1. Register before the course begins.

-If at all possible, register well before the start date of an Esri massive open course (MOOC).
-If you register after the course begins (registration remains open during the first two weeks of the course), you may need to wait for your course ArcGIS credentials (the username and password for software access) to be created.
+If at all possible, register well before the start date of an Esri massive open online course (MOOC).
+If you register after the course begins (registration remains open during the first week or two of the course), there will be a slight delay (no more than 48 hours but usually less) before you can access the course software.

-If you set up your own Esri credentials, visit http://my.esri.com and log in with your Esri credentials.
+If you have an ArcGIS public account (free), visit https://my.esri.com and log in.
 Click the My Profile tab and review your information.
-Use the pencil icon next to your primary e-mail address to edit it.
+Use the pencil icon next to your primary email address to edit it.
 Don't forget to click Update to save your changes.

-If your Esri access is provided via an Esri enabled ArcGIS that’s part of an existing ArcGIS organization, from work or school, it’s likely your e-mail address is up-to-date.
-If it’s not, you may need to contact your organization’s administrator to change it.
+If you have an ArcGIS Online organizational account, from an organization such as work or school, it’s likely your email address is up-to-date.
+If it’s not, you may need to contact your ArcGIS Online organization’s administrator to change it.

-Once you register for a MOOC, mark the start date and end date on your personal calendar.
-We try to send reminders on the course start date, and perhaps one a few weeks later if you have not yet started the course.
-These e-mails can get lost (see #2 above!), so we encourage you to set your own reminder.
+Once you register for a MOOC, add the course start and end dates to your personal calendar.
+We send email reminders when the course starts, and during the course, but sometimes emails get lost (see #2 above!), so we encourage you to set your own reminder.

-When the course begins review the Dates to Remember panel on the course Dashboard.
-It includes information about course events and details, to the minute(!) when the course will close and software will no longer be available.
-We are unable to provide certificates to students who do not complete a course before it closes.
+When the course begins, review the Dates to Remember panel on the course Dashboard.
+It includes details, to the minute(!), when the course will close and software will no longer be available.
+We are unable to provide certificates to students after a MOOC closes.
 Please plan ahead!

 Different MOOCs have different hardware and software requirements.
-The details are in the Software tab toward the bottom of each course description page.
+The details are in the Software section at the bottom of each course description page.

-In the first section of each course, there is some basic housekeeping related to learning about how the course works.
-Take the time to complete this section during the first week of the course and plan to set aside team each week to work on the new content.
+We encourage you to start the course the week it opens.
+Take the time to complete the first section during the first week of the course and plan to set aside time each week to work on the new content.